heroku/heroku-cli-plugin-apps/README.md

-  --csv              output is csv format --filter=filter    filter property by partial string matching, ex: name=foo --no-header        hide table header from output --no-truncate      do not truncate output to fit screen --sort=sort        property to sort by (prepend '-' for descending)
+  --csv              output is csv format --filter=filter    filter property by partial string matching, ex: name=foo --no-header        hide table header from output --sort=sort        property to sort by (prepend '-' for descending)

 EXAMPLES